BettercareHealth/bettercare/mmh/mmh-2.md

 The benefit of the Whooley Depression Screen over other mood screening instruments is its length – it has only three questions.
 It takes a short time to administer and is easy to score.

 Note
 :	The Whooley questions are from the National Institute for Health and Clinical Excellence (NICE) in Britain.
 It can be used for pregnant women or the general population.
-Depression in adults: the treatment and management of depression in adults.
-NICE Clinical Guidelines 90.
-NHS: UK.
+Depression in adults: the treatment and management of depression in adults. *NICE Clinical Guidelines 90.
+NHS: UK*.

 ### 2-32 What is the Edinburgh Postnatal Depression Scale (EPDS)?